Studio Management Software for Yogis.

 The switch from MINDBODY to fitDEGREE is easy!
 We can transfer over all your membership data including classes and already-purchased classes and membership.

-Try a studio management software that was designed for YOU!
+Try a yoga studio management software that was designed for YOU!

 When building fitDEGREE, we focused on three things: